Spark New Zealand: 1990s

-In 1990, Telecom was sold to two United States-based telecommunications companies, Verizon Communications (formerly Bell Atlantic) and Ameritech, for NZ$4.25 billion.
+In 1990, Telecom was sold to two United States–based telecommunications companies, Verizon Communications (formerly Bell Atlantic) and Ameritech, for NZ$4.25 billion.
 After Telecom was privatized, the Kiwi Share agreement was drawn up, which included a provision that the company retained free local calling for residential customers.

 In 1991, Telecom listed on the New Zealand, Australian and New York stock exchanges.
 The following year Telecom implemented a NZ$200 million fibre-optic cable connection between Australia and New Zealand.
 Also in 1991, Roderick Deane was appointed CEO of the company.
 Then in 1993 Ameritech and Bell Atlantic reduced their share in Telecom to a combined 49.6% and BellSouth New Zealand Limited (BellSouth), subsequently acquired by Vodafone, set up the first mobile network to compete with Telecom.

 Clear Communications reached an agreement with Telecom in 1995 on local service interconnection.
 Also in 1995, Telecom created First Media Ltd to develop a cable television network across Auckland and Wellington, called First TV.
-In 1996 Telecom established a telephone exchange in the United States for international traffic, and launched Xtra, which is New Zealand's largest internet service provider today.
+In 1996 Telecom established a telephone exchange in the United States for international traffic, and launched Xtra.

 1997 saw Telecom buy back NZ$1 billion of its shares.
 The following year, Ameritech sold down its 24.8% shareholding in an international public offering, and Bell Atlantic issued exchangeable notes that were convertible into the Telecom shares that it owned.
-Also in 1998, Southern Cross Cables Limited (half owned by Telecom) announced plans to build a fibre-optic cable linking New Zealand with Australia and North America, and Vodafone New Zealand bought BellSouth and started a campaign to attract Telecom customers to its network.

 In December 1997 Patricia Reddy was appointed to the Telecom board.
 She remained on it until 2008.
 In September 2016 as Dame Patsy Reddy she became the Governor General of New Zealand.

+In 1998, Southern Cross Cables Limited (half owned by Telecom) announced plans to build a fibre-optic cable linking New Zealand with Australia and North America.

+Vodafone Group bought BellSouth and started a campaign to attract Telecom customers to its network.

 In 1999, Telecom established a presence in Australia, buying 78% of AAPT, Australia's third-largest telecommunications company.
 Telecom upgraded its nationwide payphone network to smart card technology.
 Telecom's broadband Internet service based on ADSL technology, called JetStream, was launched and rolled-out progressively in local exchanges.
 Also at this time, Telecom began charging customers who connected to the Internet using a local dial up number, forcing all ISPs in New Zealand to change to an 0867 dial up number.
 This resulted in complaints that this was in breach of Telecom's Kiwishare Agreement where residential customers are allowed free local calling.
 The decade was rounded off with Theresa Gattung being appointed new CEO of Telecom, with Rod Deane moving to the position of chairman.